 Size: Typical Boxador size is 22 to 26 inches at the shoulders in height.
 Fully grown Boxador males are usually quite a bit larger and weigh 75 to 110 pounds; females weigh 50 to 70 pounds.

 Proportion: The body in profile is square in that a horizontal line from the front of the fore chest to the rear projection of the upper thigh should equal the length of a vertical line dropped from the top of the withers to the ground

 Substance: Sturdy, with balanced musculature.
 Males larger boned than females.

-The head is a mix between the Lab and the boxer which is slightly bigger than the average Lab’s head.
-The beauty of the head depends upon the harmonious proportion of muzzle to skull.
+The head is a mix between the Lab and the boxer, which is slightly bigger than the average Lab’s head.
+The beauty of the head depends upon the harmonious proportion of the muzzle to the skull.

 Skull: The top of the skull is slightly arched, not rounded, flat, nor noticeably broad, with the occiput

 Muzzle: The blunt muzzle is ⅓ the length of the head from the Occident to the tip of the nose and ⅔ the width of the skull.

 Eyes: Dark brown, frontally placed, generous, not too small, too protruding, or too deep-set.